Pythonity/font-awesome-to-png/README.md

                            ".png").
 If all files are exported, it is used as a prefix.
-      --font FONT          Font file to use (default: fontawesome-webfont.ttf) --list               List available icon names and exit --size SIZE          Icon size in pixels (default: 16)
+      --font FONT          Font file to use (default: fontawesome-webfont.ttf) --css CSS            Path to the CSS file defining icon names (default: using internal icon list) --list               List available icon names and exit --size SIZE          Icon size in pixels (default: 16)

+    hidden optional arguments:
+     --list-update         List available icon names and codes in format suitable for updating the program source.

 To use the program, you need the Font Awesome TTF file, which is available in [Font Awesome Github repository] (https://github.com/FortAwesome/Font-Awesome).

+The internal icon list is matched to Font Awesome 4.0.1.
+To use a later version, use font-awesome.css from the Font Awesome GitHub repository.

 ### Examples